dnordstrom/dotfiles/README.md

-# My Nix Configurations
+# My NixOS Configuration

-This is a flake-based configuration is used on my Dell XPS work laptop as well as my Ryzen 7 home desktop.
+This is a flake based configuration is used on my Dell XPS work laptop as well as my Ryzen 7 home desktop.
 It uses the unstable channel (which is actually very stable) for packages, and it's a constant work in progress.
 See the links below for further information on Nix and NixOS.

-## Notes to self
+## Notes to Self

-* [This script](https://github.com/NixOS/nixpkgs/blob/master/pkgs/misc/vscode-extensions/update_installed_exts.sh) updates VSCodium/VSCode extensions not available as Nix packages.
+* [This script](https://github.com/NixOS/nixpkgs/blob/master/pkgs/misc/vscode-extensions/update_installed_exts.sh) checks for updates VSCodium/VSCode extensions not available as Nix packages.

 ## Links